bazel-contrib/rules_nodejs/docs/Built-ins.md

 )
 ```

-> To help work with "named AMD" modules as required by `concatjs_devserver` and other Google-style "concatjs" rules,
 > `js_library` has some undocumented advanced features you can find in the source code or in our examples.
 > These should not be considered a public API and aren't subject to our usual support and semver guarantees.